 - 1Look Beyond Bronze Plans

-While Bronze plans have the lowest monthly premiums, they cost more when you need care.
-Silver and Gold plans offer better overall value with lower deductibles and reduced out-of-pocket maximums, making them a smarter choice if you visit doctors regularly or take prescription medications.
+Bronze plans have the lowest monthly premiums but cost more when you need care.
+Silver and Gold plans carry lower deductibles and reduced out-of-pocket maximums, which makes them a better fit for enrollees who visit doctors regularly or take prescription medications.

 - 2Assess Your Medical Spending